AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-commerce-support/partner-magento-commerce-cloud-sandbox-requests.md

 Most Sandbox projects are set up like [Cloud Starter projects](https://experienceleague.adobe.com/en/docs/commerce-on-cloud/user-guide/architecture/starter-develop-deploy-workflow) rather than [Cloud Pro](https://experienceleague.adobe.com/en/docs/commerce-on-cloud/user-guide/architecture/pro-architecture#staging-environment).

-For these Starter-style Sandbox projects, you’ll need to upgrade any services yourself as needed.
+For these Starter-style Sandbox projects, you need to upgrade any services yourself as needed.

-If you have a Pro-style Sandbox project, you'll need to submit sandbox-related support requests by emailing [SPPHelp@adobe.com](mailto:SPPHelp@adobe.com).
-These requests will be routed to the Partner Technical Support team.
+If you have a Pro-style Sandbox project, you need to submit sandbox-related support requests by emailing [SPPHelp@adobe.com](mailto:SPPHelp@adobe.com).
+These requests are routed to the Partner Technical Support team.

 ## How do I refresh my Adobe Commerce on cloud infrastructure sandbox? {#how-do-i-refresh-my-cloud-sandbox}